 This page is aimed at promoters and event organisers.
 I get a lot of requests to list events which aren't really a good fit for the site.
 The policy below is designed to pre-empt some of these by trying to codify the criteria that I use.

 Lindy Hop is a street dance: it has no clear definition and isn't governed by any authority.
 The figures, style and aesthetics of the dance are a matter of personal preference, as is the music that it is danced to.
 Swing Out London lists events based upon one particular view of the dance - largely informed by the big European swing dance camps.

 Its hard to say no, so please read this page carefully and if you're unclear on anything, please ask.
 If your event doesn't fit into the criteria below I'll be happy to give you a list of other listings sites and services which have a broader policy.

 Swing Out London only lists events on the core London transport network (i.e. places you can easily get a night bus home from!).
 Check out the map: if its further out than the outlying events shown, its probably too far.

-I'd love to be able to list the many one-off workshops happening in London, but keeping track of them is much more than I can handle.
+We'd love to be able to list the many one-off workshops happening in London, but keeping track of them is much more than we can handle.

-However, I do sometimes mention particularly interesting workshops on the Facebook page, especially those involving international teachers.
+However, we do sometimes mention particularly interesting workshops on the Facebook page, especially those involving international teachers.

 |Regular Weekly or Fortnightly classes||One-off workshops|